-Our SUP Basics 1 & 2 classes are held at the Ballard Elks Lodge beach in Seattle.
+Our SUP and Kayak Basics 1 & 2 classes are held at the Ballard Elks Lodge beach in Seattle.
 Freighter and tug wave classes are offshore from the Elks beach.
 Coastal surfing is held near Port Angeles and the WA coast near Neah Bay.
 Tidal rapids are held at Deception Pass State Park 1.5hrs north of Seattle.

 We can do private classes at a location of your choice for normal fees in Seattle, and extra fees outside Seattle.

 Why do your classes and tours cost so much?

 We believe our classes and tours are unique and provide you with a personable level of instruction not available anywhere else in our region.